chaogracewang/hugo-site/content/home/about.md

 [University Page](https://economics.sas.upenn.edu/people/mallick-hossain)

-I am a PhD candidate in Economics at the University of Pennsylvania with research interests in applied microeconomics, industrial organization, public economics, and health economics.
-My research focuses on understanding the reasons why low-income households are less likely to use bulk discounts to save money and how this difference affects inequality.
+Mallick Hossain is a PhD candidate in Economics at the University of Pennsylvania with research interests in applied microeconomics, industrial organization, public economics, and health economics.
+His research focuses on understanding how local economic environments affect consumer decisions.
+In particular, he studies the reasons why low-income households are less likely to use bulk discounts to save money and how this difference affects inequality.
+During graduate school, Mallick worked as a Staff Economist for President Obama's Council of Economic Advisers and for the Census Bureau.